mkannan-tsi/embedded-portal-setup/README.md

 4. Open a terminal window, and navigate to the FlaskApp folder.
 Run 'python FlaskApp.py'.
 <br/>

-On the machine, access http://webapp-server:5000/
+On any machine that has access, access http://webapp-server:5000/ on a web browser and proceed to Login